 The MCH oral health quality indicators are designed for use by state oral health programs.
 The indicators constitute a standardized and aligned quality measurement system designed to promote state efforts to monitor and improve the quality of oral health care for the MCH population.
 Incorporating indicators into state oral health quality measurement and surveillance plans for reporting over time will help states

-The Center for Oral Health Systems Integration and Improvement (COHSII) has developed resources and provides technical assistance to support state implementation of the indicators.
+The Consortium for Oral Health Systems Integration and Improvement (COHSII) has developed resources and provides technical assistance to support state implementation of the indicators.

 Access components developed during the project period using the left navigation.
 Learn about the process of defining the set of indicators and pilot implementation in five states.
 Review the indicators, data sources, and technical specifications.